PROTEOMICS - Clinical Applications

 All authors must declare financial/commercial conflicts of interest.
 Even if there are none, this should be stated as "The authors have declared no conflict of interest" on a separate line following the acknowledgements section.
 This is a mandatory requirement for all articles.

-Tables with suitable captions at the top and numbered with Arabic numerals should be collected at the end of the text on separate pages for different tables.
+Tables with suitable captions at the top and numbered with Arabic numerals should be collected at the end of the text on separate pages for each table.
 Column headings should be kept as brief as possible and indicate units.
 Footnotes to tables should be indicated with a), b), c), etc. and typed on the same page as the table.

 7.9 Supporting information

 Further, other files may be submitted as supporting information (e.g. animations, video sequences).
-All supporting information will also undergo the peer-review process.
-Thus, this material has to be submitted electronically along with the main body of the article.
-It is in the hands of the Editor-in-Chief to decide which part of the manuscript will be published as supporting information.
+All supporting information will also undergo review and should therefore be submitted electronically along with the main body of the article.
+The Editor-in-Chief reserves the right to make any final decisions about suitability of material for publication as supporting information or within the main article.

 Protein identification results, expression data and mass spectrometry peak lists should also be submitted as supporting information, and may be identical to data deposited in a public database.
 Note that all data must be in processed, not raw, form.
-Data should be deposited in public, open access databases, formatted according to conventions of the relevant communities prior to manuscript submission, and database accession numbers provided in the manuscript.
-In particular, novel protein sequences should be deposited in UniProt (http://www.uniprot.org), molecular interactions in an IMEx partner database (http://www.imexconsortium.org), and protein identification data in PRIDE (http://www.ebi.ac.uk/pride), World-2DPAGE (http://www.expasy.org/world-2dpage/) or a comparable database.
-Where a suitable database does not exist for a particular type of processed data, raw data should be made available through a freely accessible public dissemination system, for example Tranche (https://proteomecommons.org/tranche/).
+Authors are encouraged to deposit their data in public, open access databases, formatted according to conventions of the relevant communities prior to manuscript submission (this is mandatory for dataset briefs, see Sections 4(v) and 5.6), and database accession numbers provided in the manuscript.
+In particular, novel protein sequences should be deposited in UniProt (http://www.uniprot.org), molecular interactions in an IMEx partner database (http://www.imexconsortium.org), and protein identification data in the ProteomeXchange Consortium (http://www.proteomexchange.org) (including receiving repositories PRIDE and PASSEL) or World-2DPAGE (http://www.world-2expasy.org/repository/).
+Where an author states that a dataset is being made available as an integral part of the supporting data, this must be within a public and global open access database and not solely a private or institute website (although that can occur simultaneously), to ensure permanent availability of the dataset.

 7.10 Image manipulation